A buildable, queryable, importable, and exportable semantic graph for describing model meaning.

 xeokit Semantic Data Model

-The SDK's buildable, queryable, importable and exportable semantic data model
+A buildable, queryable, importable, and exportable semantic graph for describing model meaning.

 Overview